jgurien03/grailed-bot/README.md

 A simple discord bot fork of my own Grailed scraper which you can find at [https://github.com/jgurien03/Grailed-Scraper](https://github.com/jgurien03/Grailed-Scraper).
 Currently, it is not hosted, so you can host it on your own computer if you'd like, just make sure to use your own bot token.
 Results may be affected by factors such as processing power and WiFi, as this is a web-based crawler that will yield different results based on performance.

+**COMMANDS:**
+- !search: starts the search for a brand. must supply email and password, as well as either 'sold' or 'current' as the response category
+- !analyze: produces unique options that can display the data for the user
+- !shutdown: shuts down the bot; only available for the owner (me) at the moment

 **TO DO:**
 - Get hosted
 - Fix infinite scroll timeout